david-a-wheeler/flex-perms/PROPOSALS.md

 process_rule_file(file) -> decision, external_substitutions, pattern settings:
   - load file (INI format) into memory
   - remove "#" comments and trailing whitespace, identify sections and their key/values.
   - If there's an info.includes, run process_rule_file(file) sequentially on each, retrieving their external_substitutions and pattern settings.
-If any one of them returns 1+ external substitutions AND their pattern settings (esp. flag) doesn't match our current pattern settings (flags), then the rule is malformed (to prevent incompatible flag settings).
   - compute list of external substitutions by appending all returned included external substitutions in order
   - compute list of local substitutions by starting with external subsitutions and appending all substitution sections in our file in order
   - process all clauses: for each condition, if we need to apply the regex, first apply the local substitutions to the regex patterns in reverse order, then apply the regex to determine if its value matches.
 Once a clause triggers, we have a decision and we don't need to process anything else